Table of contents

 Cairns was established in 1876 to service the goldfields of Far North Queensland by providing a port to transport goods to and from the region.

 Here we link to a number of pages and posts concerning Cairns history.
-Consequently this includes a history of white settlement or invasion, class struggle and the politics of the town.
-Indeed, looked at collectively, the images on this we have posted constitute a pictorial history.
-Hence, these images create feelings of warmness and nostalgia amongst many.
+Consequently this includes the history of European invasion, class struggle and the politics of the town.
+Indeed, looked at collectively, the images we have posted constitute a pictorial history.
+Hence, some of these images create feelings of dispossession for some and feelings of warmness and nostalgia for others.

 All About Cairns First People and Diversity